The potential dangers of 5G are very real. Here’s what you need to know

 - Whenever possible, limit your exposure: use an anti-radiation headset or speaker mode while talking on a cellphone.

 - Learn more.
 This network has tons of great information and ideas on how to protect yourself.

-- Refuse to use 5G phones and devices.
+- Just refuse to use 5G phones and devices.
 Full stop.
 And discourage those you know from doing so.

 - Refuse to buy anything ‘smart’ – ‘smart’ appliances, ‘smart’ heaters, etc.

 - Some believe that carrying shungite crystals can offer some protection from radiation – not too sure about this one, though it can’t hurt, I suppose.

 - No matter what, do NOT get a smart meter – these put high levels of 5G radiation right in your home

 - Join the growing numbers of dissenters against the dangers of 5G.
 Get active with them here.